-- 1.2 Administration and Authorization; Power and Procedure. - (a) Committee.
-This Plan shall be administered by and all Options to
+1.2 Administration and Authorization; Power and Procedure.

+(a) Committee.
+This Plan shall be administered by and all Options to express provisions of this Plan, the Committee shall have the authority:

 Eligible Employees shall be authorized by the Committee.
 Action of the Committee with respect to the administration of this Plan shall be taken pursuant to a majority vote or by written consent of its members.